gbenson/i8c/README.rst

 libraries to export information to software development tools such as debuggers.

-In Infinity, executable and shared library files contain *infinity notes* in addition to their regular contents.
-Each infinity note contains a function encoded in a platform-independent instruction set that note-consuming tools can load and execute.
+In Infinity, executable and shared library files contain *Infinity notes* in addition to their regular contents.
+Each Infinity note contains a function encoded in a platform-independent instruction set that note-consuming tools can load and execute.

-This package provides I8C, a compiler for creating object files containing infinity notes.
+This package provides I8C, a compiler for creating object files containing Infinity notes.
 This package also provides I8X, an execution environment that can be used to create unit tests for compiled notes.